(See also the restorative sessions listed under the CLASSES page (Fridays 6-7:15pm)

 Yoga can be immensely beneficial for many people, and many have relief from physical and mental issues through a regular yoga practice.
 If you are interested in how yoga can help you, someone close to you, or a group of people you work with, please feel free to get in touch.
 I work 1-2-1, in small groups, as part of stress management or well-being days, delivering workshops or short sessions.

 My training and qualifications can be seen here.

 Yoga Therapy and Sports

 I teach a wide variety of active people, including dancers, bikers, climbers, surfers, ice hockey players and triathletes.
 I focus on injury prevention, easing the discomforts and tight spots that are associated with a particular activity and promoting strength, mobility, focus and performance.
-I am currently working with dancers (Rubicon and National Youth Dance Wales) rock-climbers and mountaineers (Boulders) and athletes including triathletes, cyclists, runners, marshall arts practitioners and swimmers.
+I am currently working with dancers (National Youth Dance Wales) rock-climbers and mountaineers (Boulders) and athletes including triathletes, cyclists, runners, marshall arts practitioners and swimmers.
 I have also previously worked with a pro-icehockey player.
 Please contact me if you are interested in how yoga can support you in your sport or activity